NICKNAME: THE OD’s

-The 2016/17 season saw them compete in the Southern League Central Division, a position they never ever thought they would see the club at.
+The 2016/17 season saw them compete in the Southern League Central Division.
 They competed nearly all season in a playoff place but just missed out by 3 points.
 The team though did pick up some silverware winning the prestigious Bedfordshire Senior Cup 2-0 against Dunstable Town at Kenilworth Road.
-The beginning of this season, the Bedfordshire Premier Cup was also won.
+At the beginning of this season, the Bedfordshire Premier Cup was also won.

 After only their 2nd season at step 4, 2017/18 saw them top the table at the start of the season.
 They occupied a play-off place all season, which in the end saw them finish 5th.
-So, a semi-final play-off berth was achieved and they came up against Hartley Wintney.
-A 2-0 loss in North Hampshire ended their season but what a great experience it was.
+A 2-0 loss in North Hampshire against Hartley Wintney ended the season.

-2018/19 season saw them make it 3 years in succession to play at step 4.
-It was probably their most challenging as they stuttered at the start of the season.
+2018/19 season was probably the most challenging as they stuttered at the start of the season.
 At Christmas they were flirting with relegation but turned the corner and went on a decent run that saw them looking at an outside chance of a play-off spot, but they fell away and finished 10th.